RFK Jr sues ‘state actors’ YouTube and Google for censoring him

 The 69-year-old even claimed during the nationally televised hearing that he was somehow being censored.

-The First Amendment applies to speech by federal, state, and local government actors and lawmakers, but not to private companies such as Alphabet.
+The First Amendment applies to speech by federal, state, and local government actors and lawmakers, but not to private companies such as Alphabet, the parent company of YouTube and Google.

+In a statement to The Independent, Google spokesperson José Castaneda said: “YouTube applies its Community Guidelines independently, transparently, and consistently, regardless of political viewpoint.

+“These claims are meritless and we look forward to refuting them.” -

 In March, Mr Kennedy filed a class action lawsuit against Mr Biden and the federal government of attempting to induce Facebook, Twitter, and Google to “censor constitutionally protected speech” on their platforms.